H4D3ZS/ReferCout/README.md

 ## To Do List

-1. Implementing Responsive Design
+1. Implementing Responsive Design [DONE]
-2. Sidebar Fixing and adding missing components
+2. Sidebar Fixing and adding missing components [DONE]
-3. Fixing LeaderBoards
+3. Fixing LeaderBoards [!In Progress]
-4. Adding  Create new post component with latest updates board
+4. Adding  Create new post component with latest updates board [Will be implementing after leaderboards]
-5. fixing the responsiveness and design of charts
+5. fixing the responsiveness and design of charts [still on trial and error phase will be finished today]

 Reference: